Dual Credit » WCJC Dual Credit Enrollment

 What is Dual Credit?

 Dual Credit is a form of enrollment that allows a high school student to take certain courses to earn both college and high school credit.
 Dual Credit courses (and the grades that students earn in those courses) become a permanent part of the student's college and high school transcripts.
-The college courses at BCHS are offered through Wharton County Junior College (WCJC) and University of Houston-Victoria (UHV).
+The college courses at BCHS are offered through Wharton County Junior College (WCJC).

 Who is eligible?